nikitakumari2/Predictive-Analysis--Diabetes/README.md

 ## Project Overview

-The goal of this project is to apply machine learning techniques to a real-world health dataset to classify individuals into three categories: non-diabetic, pre-diabetic, and diabetic.
+The goal of this project is to apply machine learning techniques to a real world health dataset to classify individuals into three categories: non-diabetic, pre-diabetic, and diabetic.
 The project explores the challenges of working with imbalanced data and compares the performance of classical machine learning models against a deep learning approach.

 ## Dataset